TatoProgramming/DockerTraining/p1-hello-world/README.md

 ```
 ![ps view](images/hw7.PNG)

-*This is not going to do much since the container stops after it runs.*
+*This is not going to do much since the hello-world container stops after it runs.*

 #### This concludes the Introduction to docker.